 Many industries and companies have shifted to a remote working setup – whether for all their employees or just some.
 This brings both opportunities and challenges to the organization and its staff.

 This is particularly important when it comes to the onboarding of new hires.
 We’ve highlighted five ways in which effective employee profiles and information can support the on-boarding process, helping new hires start off on the right foot.

 25% to 30% of the workforce is predicted to be working remotely by the end of 2021.
-It’s crucial that the standard on-boarding programs and processes are adapted for this different way of working so new hires can hit the ground running.
+It’s crucial that the standard onboarding programs and processes are adapted for this different way of working so onboarding new employees helps new hires hit the ground running.

 A quick reminder about employee profiles

 Employee profiles are online pages that highlight each team member in your organization.
 Information may include:

 - Employment history